Isamot Kol

-Isamot Kol is a fictional comic book superhero, an extraterrestrial from the planet Thanagar, and a member of the intergalactic police force known as the Green Lantern Corps.
+Isamot Kol is a comic book superhero, an extraterrestrial from the planet Thanagar, and a member of the intergalactic police force known as the Green Lantern Corps.
 He first appeared in DC Comics' Green Lantern Corps: Recharge #1 (November 2005), and was created by writers Geoff Johns and Dave Gibbons, and artist Patrick Gleason.
-He was named after editor Peter Tomasi, in that Isamot is Tomasi spelled backwards.
+He was named after editor Peter Tomasi, being a reversal of his last name.

 Fictional character history

-Kol is a Lizarkon (a humanoid lizard belonging to one of the many different species who inhabit Thanagar) and a veteran soldier of the Rann-Thanagar War.
+Kol is a Lizarkon, a humanoid lizard-like alien from Thanagar, and veteran of the Rann-Thanagar War.
 As member of the Imperial Thanagarian Army, Kol was scheduled to be executed for killing his commanding officer because his superior wanted to surrender to a squadron of Rannians.
-Kol explains to a fellow prisoner that he hates cowards, and that after killing his superior, he and the rest of his squad defeated the Rannians, and that his fellow soldiers attempted to report the superior’s death as an accident, but Kol, who personally held truth as a guiding principle, refused to lie.
+Kol explains to a fellow prisoner that he hates cowards, and that after killing his superior, he and the rest of his squad defeated the Rannians, and that his fellow soldiers attempted to report the superior's death as an accident.
+However, Kol, who personally held truth as a guiding principle, refused to lie.

-At the exact moment before he was to be executed however, he is saved by a Green Lantern power ring, the powerful weapon assigned to each member of the Green Lantern Corps.
-The Corps was in the process of recruiting 7,200 new members in an effort to rebuild their ranks following their destruction at the hands of the villain Parallax.
-The rings allow their bearers to conjure virtually any object or form of energy limited only by the imagination and willpower of the wearer, and thus the ring, which includes a sentient computer, frees Kol from his bonds, and allows him to escape his captors.
-His fellow prisoner begs to be taken also but Kol refuses, believing the man to have actually earned his fate.
+Right before being executed, Kol is given a Green Lantern power ring as part of the Green Lantern Corps' efforts to rebuild their ranks following their destruction at the hands of the villain Parallax.
+His fellow prisoner begs to be taken also but Kol refuses, believing the man to have earned his fate.

 Kol is brought to the planet Oa, home to the extraterrestrial Guardians of the Universe who administer and oversee the Corps, for Green Lantern training.